-\item \emph{Isotropy and homogeneity}: Color space is assumed to contain no privileged stimuli or directions, at least, when dealing with points that are far from the borders, the latter defined by stimuli that are maximally saturated.
-Evidence for this hypothesis is provided by {\sl Experiments II} and {\sl III} below.
+\item \emph{Isotropy and homogeneity}: Color space is assumed to contain no privileged stimuli or directions, at least, when dealing with points that are far from the borders of the gamut (stimuli that are maximally saturated).
+Evidence for this hypothesis is provided by {\sl Experiments II} and {\sl III}.
 The core assumption is that the perceptual shift produced by a surround $\bm{b}$ on a stimulus $\bm{s}$ only depends on the distance $d(\bm{b}, \bm{x})$, that is, $t(\bm{x},\bm{b}) = t[d(\bm{x}, \bm{b})]$.
-The natural coordinates are defined so as to ensure that equi-distant classes cross the diagonal in equi-distant points.
-Yet, from the definition of natural coordinates alone, there is no restriction on the shape of classes.
-The isotropy and homogeneity hypothesis implies that, when viewed in the natural coordinates, all the classes have the same shape, and only differ from one another in a rigid translation, as in all the examples of Fig.~\ref{f0001}. \end{enumerate}
+The perceptual coordinates are defined so as to ensure that equi-distant classes cross the diagonal in equi-distant points.
+Yet, from the definition of perceptual coordinates alone, there is no restriction on the shape of classes.
+The isotropy and homogeneity hypothesis implies that, when viewed in the perceptual coordinates, all the classes have the same shape, and only differ from one another in a rigid translation, as in all the examples of Fig.~\ref{f0001}. \end{enumerate}

-In the natural coordinates, the metric tensor reduces to the unit matrix, so all geodesics become straight lines, along which components can be summed and multiplied.
+In the perceptual coordinates, the metric tensor reduces to the unit matrix, so all geodesics become straight lines, along which components can be summed and multiplied.
 In particular, the separability of the metric tensor (hypothesis 2) implies that the lines along the cardinal axes $\hat{\bm{e}}^1$ and $\hat{\bm{e}}^2$ are geodesics.
-In the natural coordinates, the mapping $\bm{\Phi}_{\bm{b}}(\bm{x})$ can be written as
+In the perceptual coordinates, the mapping $\bm{\Phi}_{\bm{b}}(\bm{x})$ can be written as